tarcinapp/entity-persistence-service/README.md

 * `/generic-entities`: Handle your primary data models with this endpoint, facilitating CRUD (Create, Read, Update, Delete) operations.
 * `/generic-lists`: Create, organize, and manage lists, enabling you to associate related data effortlessly.
+* `/generic-lists/{listId}/generic-entities`: Create, organize, and manage lists, enabling you to associate related data effortlessly.
 * `/generic-entities/{id}/reactions`: Capture user reactions, comments, likes, and more on specific entities.
 * `/generic-lists/{id}/list-reactions`: Manage reactions, comments, likes, and other interactions associated with your lists.
 * `/generic-entities/{id}/tags`: Add, modify, or remove tags associated with specific entities for efficient data categorization.